 Ditching the plastic of some of the more popular pod machines, FrancisFrancis has created a swish, colourful chrome machine with a fascia reminiscent of Wall-E the robot.

 The X7.1 boasts an excellent Pannarello steam wand for frothing milk, a large one-litre water reservoir and an old-fashioned portafilter, but one that takes plastic Iperespresso capsules instead of coffee grounds.
-A simple touch of the centre button produces an exquisitely rich, aromatic Illy espresso with a lip-smacking crema.
+A simple touch of the centre button produces a rich, aromatic Illy espresso with a lip-smacking crema.

-Illy capsules are more expensive than other brands and they’re not as readily available but, boy, they sure as hell know how to make a gorgeously rich and velvety espresso blend.
+Illy capsules are more expensive than most brands (from 43p per pod) but, boy, they sure know how to make a gorgeously rich and velvety espresso blend.

-On the downside, the Café Cino is noisy as hell and, worse, the metal cup tray rattles about, especially when used with a small espresso cup.
-On the plus side, it produces as good an espresso as most machines on this page, so it’s still worth a gander.
+On the downside, the Café Cino is noisy as hell and the metal cup tray rattles about, especially when used with a small espresso cup.
+But on the plus side, it produces as good an espresso as most machines on this page, so it’s still worth a punt.

-Incidentally, like many third-party Nespresso pod manufacturers, Dualit also makes its own range of reasonably-priced coffee – and tea – pods that are usually cheaper than Nespresso’s own.
+Incidentally, like many third-party Nespresso pod manufacturers, Dualit also makes its own range of reasonably-priced coffee – and tea – pods that are usually cheaper than Nespresso’s own though not necessarily as tasty.
 Just thought you should know.